quartzdesk/quartzdesk-executor/README.md

 `password`: an optional HTTP Basic authentication password.

 `connectTimeout`: an optional connect timeout in milliseconds.
-By default, connect timeout is infinite.
+This is the maximum time UrlInvokerJob waits for the HTTP connection to be established before failing with an error.
+By default, the connect timeout is infinite.

 `socketTimeout`: an optional socket timeout in milliseconds.
-By default, socket timeout is infinite.
+This is the maximum time UrlInvokerJob waits for the HTTP response data before failing with an error.
+By default, the socket timeout is infinite.

+`header[name]`: an optional custom HTTP header.
+The HTTP header's name must be enclosed in square brackets, e.g. `header[User-Agent]`.

 ## ![](media/job-impl-class-16x16.png) com.quartzdesk.executor.core.job.SqlQueryExecutorJob